kgateway-dev/kgateway/docs/content/upgrading/upgrade_steps.md

 * `--dry-run` (`-d`): lets you preview the YAML that is about to be handed to `kubectl apply`
 * `--namespace` (`-n`): lets you customize the namespace being installed to, which defaults to `gloo-system`
+* `--values`: provide a path to a values override file to use when rendering the Helm chart

 Here we perform an upgrade from Gloo 0.20.12 to 0.20.13 in our minikube cluster, confirming along the way (just as a demonstration) that the new images `glooctl` is referencing